 Caution When Exercising

 Give your body the proper time to digest before exercising.
 If you eat a meal heavy in proteins and fats, you may need two or three hours for digestion.
 Your blood sugar rises to help you digest.
 Wait for it to drop back to normal so you can devote all your energy to your workout.

 A large meal, especially if it contains a lot of fat, can delay your digestion, which in turn should delay your exercise time.
 On the other hand, not eating anything before a workout will leave you feeling tired and weak.
 Unless it’s the day before a marathon, eat a balanced meal and give yourself time to digest before you exercise.

 In addition, keep hydrated while you exercise.
 Dehydration is one of the leading causes of exercise-related gastrointestinal problems.
-It can lead to constipation, acid reflux, and even malnutrition when your intestines don’t absorb all the nutrients from the food in your system.
+It can lead to constipation, acid reflux, and even microscopic death of your intestines if you don’t absorb all the nutrients and oxygen from the food in your system during digestion.

 Pre-Exercise Eating Tips